 Meltdowns aren’t pleasant.
-No one–you, your person, people within 50 feet–wants to be involved.
+No one—you, your person, people within 50 feet—wants to be involved.
 Too often, it feels like these not-so-magic moments sneak up on us without any warning.
-And sometimes, as with #s 1 and 2 below, that’s true.
+And sometimes, as with the first two instances below, that’s true.

 Proven Way #1: The Unexpected=Out of Proportion Reaction

 Last week, I had just started broadcasting live (Module 3: Avoiding Holiday Meltdowns—the irony!) when someone knocked on my front door.
 My three dogs, usually sleeping bums that time of day, woke up with an extra shot of adrenaline.